amurrayeb/XCSoar-Kobo-Build-old/README.md

 * Install build tools that are needed
-> sudo apt-get install  xsltproc imagemagick g++ librsvg2-bin libboost-dev These are all needed to run the build process, but don't need to be crosscompiled
+> sudo apt-get install  xsltproc imagemagick g++ librsvg2-bin libboost-dev These are all needed to run the build process, but don't need to be crosscompiled If your platform doesn't support pushd or popd then you should install them as well

 * change into build directory